erangalds/ucsc-elastic-simple/indexing-searching/indexing-searching.md

 + object

 This is used for complex data structures. *object* data type can be used to represent an inner object in the primary JSON document.
 Whenever a document field has a subfields will be mapped to type *object* by default.
-Objects allow you to clear.
+Objects allow you to be clear.

+Let's say we have the below *data record* to get *indexed* into *elasticsearch*

 example:
 ```python